nidzola951/test3/README.md

 # docsync

-This is an example project demonstrating how to setup an easy configuration for keeping your `README.md` automatically synced with a GitHub Pages project page created using [**one of the great layouts**][1] available when using [**GitHub's Automatic Page Generator**][2].
+This is an MADACVFAKDKADOKODK example project demonstrating how to setup an easy configuration for keeping your `README.md` automatically synced with a GitHub Pages project page created using [**one of the great layouts**][1] available when using [**GitHub's Automatic Page Generator**][2].